 Here are some notes on a few ingredients- please see the full ingredient list in the recipe card below!

-• high protein bread- I used Dave's Killer Bread 21 Whole Grains and Seeds.
-Each slice has 5 grams of protein and 5 grams of fiber, making them super filling and perfect for a healthy breakfast!
+• high protein bread- I used Dave’s Killer Bread 21 Whole Grains and Seeds.

 • protein powder- My absolute favorite whey protein powder is from Driven Nutrition.
 I used vanilla for this recipe, but you could also use chocolate or another flavor you love!
 If you don’t like or use protein powder, feel free to skip it.